Cell and Developmental Biology

 Intended learning outcomes

-Cell & Developmental Biology Major Graduates should demonstrate:
+Cell & Developmental Biology Major Graduates will be able to:

-- a broad knowledge of cell and developmental biology concepts, with particular understanding of cellular mechanisms that underlie some of the processes that lead to formation of living organisms from a single fertilised cell;
+- Explain a broad range of cell and developmental biology concepts, with particular emphasis on cellular mechanisms that underlie some of the processes that lead to formation of living organisms from a single fertilised cell.

-- an awareness of scientific methods and research skills used to investigate cell & developmental biology problems;
+- Apply scientific methods, quantitative skills and research skills to investigate cell and developmental biology problems.

-- awareness of ethical issues in cell and developmental biology research, particularly in relation to stem cells, in vitro fertilisation and assisted reproductive technologies;
+- Discuss ethical issues in cell and developmental biology research, particularly in relation to stem cells, in vitro fertilisation and assisted reproductive technologies.

-- a capacity to evaluate and synthesise information from a wide range of sources in order to communicate ideas, concepts and construct arguments in both non-scientific and scientific language.
+- Analyse, evaluate and synthesise information from a wide range of sources in order to communicate ideas, concepts and construct arguments for both expert and non-expert audiences.